corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

 * **parametersUpdate**:
-Parameters update specific configuration (Optional).
+Specific `parametersUpdate` configuration (optional).

   * **description**:
-  Brief description for this parameters update instance.
+  A brief description of this instance of `parametersUpdate`.

   * **updateDeadline**: